American Rebel Holdings Inc. (AREB) Shares Up Despite Recent Market Volatility - News Heater

 AREB’s Market Performance

-AREB stock saw an increase of 106.79% in the past week, with a monthly gain of 16.43% and a quarterly increase of -50.34%.
-The volatility ratio for the week is 6.39%, and the volatility levels for the last 30 days are 8.37% for American Rebel Holdings Inc. (AREB).
-The simple moving average for the last 20 days is 67.85% for AREB stock, with a simple moving average of -51.46% for the last 200 days.
+AREB stock saw a decrease of 35.37% in the past week, with a monthly decline of -23.78% and a quarterly a decrease of -67.49%.
+The volatility ratio for the week is 22.65%, and the volatility levels for the last 30 days are 11.63% for American Rebel Holdings Inc. (AREB).
+The simple moving average for the last 20 days is 9.88% for AREB stock, with a simple moving average of -68.23% for the last 200 days.

 Stock Fundamentals for AREB